Mel0nABC/mlncommander/README.md

 - Watchdog, monitors changes in browsers, both local and external
 - Favorite directories for each browser
 - Settings to automatically minimize copy, move, duplicate, compress and decompress options
+- Managing permissions, owners, and groups of files and folders.

 ## Motivation